Settlements

 - Subcontractor’s Foreman: Select the subcontractor’s foreman from the list.

 NOTE: Create a new contact for the subcontractor’s foreman if they do not exist in the system.
-This is a necessary requirement.
+This is a mandatory requirement.

-REMEMBER: If two independent crews are to work on the construction site, each with a different foreman, create a separate contact for each of them.
+REMEMBER: If two independent crews are to work on the construction site, each with a different foreman, create a separate contact for each.

 -